 Friends become strangers and strangers become friends.
 Dealing with loss brings up everyone’s own mortality and existential questions.
 This can be deeply unnerving.
 Some people will not be able to cope with this or believe ‘you need time’.
 Remember their intention is mostly well-meaning.

 9. Be true to yourself

 … even if this means disappointing another.
 The first year of grief uses a lot of vital energy.
-It has required me to focus on the essential and be true to my needs, more than I ever was before.
+It has required me to focus on the essentials and be true to my needs, more than ever before.

 10. Crying is healthy

 Crying is a way to release emotional stress.
 This is why babies and children do this a lot.
-As adults we have un-learned the benefit of taking time for yourself and releasing the pent-up emotional stress.
+As adults, we have un-learned the benefit of taking time for ourselves and releasing pent-up emotional stress.
 Research has shown that tears vary in their composition.
 Tears from grief are healing.

 Anything else you find important to mention about the first year of grief?
 Leave a comment below.

 Read Surviving My The First Year Of Child Loss: Personal Stories From Grieving Stories.

 This book is a compilation of first-hand accounts of members of the Grieving Parent Support Network.
 Sign up to find out about any future anthology projects.